Counselling & Psychotherapy

 I hold a Masters degree in Cultural Anthropology and Sociology as well as a certificate in philosophy and religious studies.

 I have a longstanding and ongoing yoga and meditation practice– so working with mindfulness, breathing techniques and body awareness are an important element of my work.

 I am a registered member of the British Association for Counselling and Psychotherapy (BACP) and abide by their code of ethics and professional standards.

 In working with you I will:

 - Offer you space to be.
 A safe space to be all of yourself.
-There is no need to wear a mask.

 - Accept you fully and support you through your suffering.

 - Help you live more in the present, less constrained by repetitive or obsessive thoughts.